Jewish Herald-Voice

-The Jewish Herald-Voice is a weekly community newspaper serving the Jewish community of Houston and the Texas Gulf Coast for more than 100 years.
+The Jewish Herald-Voice is a weekly community newspaper serving the Jewish community of Houston and the Texas Gulf Coast for more than 115 years.

 The newspaper is the longest-running Jewish paper in the Southwest.
 Commonly known as the JHV or The Herald, the newspaper has a readership of more than 40,000.

-The JHV publishes 52 weekly editions a year, 10 special sections and five magazines, including Passover, Rosh Hashanah, Bar/Bat mitzvah Planner, Weddings to Remember and VOICES in Houston.
-The JHV also has a website and e-edition, as well as social media pages on Facebook, Twitter and YouTube.
+The JHV publishes 52 weekly editions a year, 10 special sections and five magazines, including Passover, Rosh Hashanah, Chanukah, Celebrations and VOICES in Houston.
+The JHV also has a website and e-edition, as well as social media pages on Facebook, X, Instagram and YouTube.

 The Jewish Herald-Voice is run by the Samuels family.
-Jeanne Samuels is the publisher.
-Vicki Samuels Levy is the president and Matt Samuels is the chief of operations.
+Vicki Samuels Levy is the owner, publisher/editor and Matt Samuels is the chief of operations.

 History

 The Jewish Herald-Voice was established in 1908 by Edgar Goldberg, later purchased by David White and purchased by its current publishers, the Samuels family, in 1973.

 Joseph Samuels (December 10, 1915 – January 19, 2011) served as the paper's publisher after he and his wife Jeanne (née Franklin) acquired the publication in 1973.
+In 2023, after the passing of Jeanne (December 26, 1923 - May 12, 2023), her daughter, Vicky Samuels Levy became owner, editor and publisher.

+There are currently three generations of the Samuels family representing the newspaper: Vicki Samuels Duke Levy (CEO, Publisher), Matt Samuels (Chief of Operations) and Cameron Samuels, who is a contributing writer and photographer.

 On April 1, 2008, the newspaper celebrated the 100th anniversary.
 The celebration included a revisit to older issues and a remark from Congressman Gene Green in the Congressional Record.

 Upon the passing of Joseph Samuels in 2011, Jeanne took the helm of the newspaper in publishing and editing.
-On March 14, 2011, the 82nd Texas Legislature honored Joe's life and dedication to the Texas Jewish community in passing House Resolution 485 by Rep. Sarah Davis, Sen. Borris Miles, and Rep. Scott Hochberg.
+On March 14, 2011, the 82nd Texas Legislature honored Joseph Samuels' life and dedication to the Texas Jewish community in passing House Resolution 485 by Rep. Sarah Davis, Sen. Borris Miles, and Rep. Scott Hochberg.

-There are currently four generations of the Samuels family representing the newspaper: Jeanne Samuels, daughter Vicki Samuels Duke Levy, grandson Matt Samuels and great grandchild Cameron Samuels, who is a contributing writer/photographer.

 Awards

-The JHV has received more than 100 awards over the decades from the American Jewish Press Association, Texas Press Association and Texas Gulf Coast Press Association for its writing, photography, design and website.
-For judging during the 2020 calendar year, the JHV won 18 awards in more than eight categories.
+The JHV has received more than 100 awards over the past decade from the American Jewish Press Association, Texas Press Association and Texas Gulf Coast Press Association for its writing, photography, design and website.
+For judging during the 2020 calendar year during the start of the COVID-19 Pandemic, the JHV won 18 awards in more than eight categories.